For payroll, rent, and other qualified uses*

 - Experienced a 25% drop in revenue for at least one 2020 quarter, compared year-over-year

 - Has used all funds from a previous PPP loan OR has not previously applied for a PPP loan

 What If I Don’t Qualify For the New PPP Loans?

 If your business has more than 300 employees or did not experience the required 25% drop in revenue, you may be wondering if there is other funding available for your business.
 The short answer is yes, you may qualify for a business loan or other financing.
 A working capital loan, line of credit or equipment loan might be what your business needs to operate or even grow through the pandemic.

 How are Paycheck Protection Program Loan Amounts Calculated?

-PPP loan maximums are calculated based on 250% of your business’s monthly payroll costs with a maximum of $10,000,000.
+PPP loan amounts will be calculated in the same way as the original Paycheck Protection Program: 2.5 times your business’s monthly payroll costs with a maximum of $2,000,000.*

 Payroll costs include compensation and other related costs like retirement payments, state and local taxes on payroll, payment for vacation or paid leave, group healthcare costs, and allowances for separation or dismissal.

 PPP loans are designed to help small businesses and private nonprofits maintain payrolls and related payments.
 Therefore, 60% of the loan must be used for qualified expenses:

 - Compensation in the form of salaries, wages, commissions or similar compensation, cash tip payments or equivalents